 - People who sign manifests for removal of hazardous wastes

 If you are in California you will need to take the CA Title 22 Hazardous Waste Training Course!

-There are times when DOT and RCRA/Title 22 requirements blend.
+There are times when DOT and RCRA/Title 22 certification requirements blend.
 When hazardous wastes are transported, or prepared for transportation, or the hazardous waste manifest for the transport needs to be signed, both certifications are required.

-- People who sign shipping papers and waste manifests because this is a DOT document
+- Sign shipping papers and waste manifests

 If you are in California you will need to take the CA Title 22 Hazardous Waste & DOT HazMat Employee course!

 Why Is It Important to Keep Your Certifications Up-to-Date?

 It’s critical to stay certified, safe, and up-to-date in our industry.
 Whether you’re earning new certifications or refreshing old ones, ensuring you have the skills and knowledge to comply with government regulations surrounding Hazmat practices is key to a successful and safe career.